Big Ben: Ayrton Light

-A new feature was added in 1873 by Acton Smee Ayrton, then First Commissioner of Works and Public Buildings.
+A new feature was added in 1873 by Acton Smee Ayrton, then First Commissioner of Works.
 The Ayrton Light is a lantern sited above the belfry and is lit whenever the House of Commons sits after dark.
 It can be seen from across London.
 Originally, it shone towards Buckingham Palace so Queen Victoria could look out of a window and see when the Commons were at work.

 Prison Room

 Inside the tower is an oak-panelled Prison Room, which can only be accessed from the House of Commons, not via the tower entrance.
 It was last used in 1880 when Charles Bradlaugh, an atheist and the newly elected member of Parliament (MP) for Northampton, was imprisoned by the Serjeant at Arms after he protested against swearing a religious oath of allegiance to Queen Victoria.
 Officially, the Serjeant at Arms can still make arrests, as they have had the authority to do since 1415.
 The room, however, is currently occupied by the Petitions Committee, which oversees petitions submitted to Parliament.